CHAPI for Native Wallet

 OID4VCI

-property will be a URL that includes all of the required information to complete the issuance of the Verifiable Credential using the OID4VCI protocol.
+The OID4VCI property will be a URL that includes all of the required information to complete the issuance of the Verifiable Credential using the OID4VCI protocol.

 Example OID4VCI protocol URL: